-The current accommodation is so completely unsuitable that should the applicant remain or return to it the effect on their health would be critical.
+• The current accommodation is so completely unsuitable, that should the applicant remain or return to it the effect on their health would be critical.
 This can only be averted by a move to alternative accommodation in the shortest time possible.

-Band B: High Housing Need 21-25 medical points
+3.13.3.
+Band B: High housing need 20-25 medical points

-The housing situation is so severely affecting the applicant's health and wellbeing that it is resulting in them being completely housebound, at risk of injury, relapse or unable to live independently.
-Alternative housing is required within a reasonable time frame to prevent serious risks to their health and wellbeing.
+- The housing situation is so severely affecting the applicant's health and wellbeing, that it is resulting in them being completely housebound, at risk of injury, relapse or unable to live independently. - Alternative housing is required within a reasonable time frame to prevent serious risks to their health and wellbeing.

-Band C: Medium Housing Need 11-20 medical points
+3.13.4.
+Band C: Medium housing need 10-15 medical points

-The housing situation is seriously affecting the applicant's health and wellbeing and is having an unacceptable impact on their ability to live independently.

-Alternative housing is required to prevent a significant and serious deterioration to their health and wellbeing in the short/ medium term (within 2 years).
+- The housing situation is seriously affecting the applicant's health and wellbeing and is having an unacceptable impact on their ability to live independently. - Alternative housing is required to prevent a significant and serious deterioration to their health and wellbeing in the short/ medium term.

-Band D: Low Housing Need 5-10 medical points
+3.13.5.
+Band D: Low housing need 5 medical points

-The housing situation is having a negative impact on the applicant's wellbeing but it is not causing any significant deterioration to their health or ability to live independently.
+• The housing situation is having a negative impact on the applicant's wellbeing, but it is not causing any significant deterioration to their health or ability to live independently.

+3.13.6.
 Band E: 0 medical points

-Whilst it is recognised that there may be a health and wellbeing issue, this is not affected by the current accommodation.
+• Whilst it is recognised that there may be a health and wellbeing issue, this is not affected by the current accommodation.
 The applicant's health and wellbeing would not be improved by a move to alternative accommodation.
-Therefore no housing need actually exists.
+Therefore, no housing need actually exists.

-3.14 Assessing property size needed
+3.14.
+Assessing property sized needed

+3.14.1.
 Applications will be assessed to determine the size of property their household needs.
 A household is defined as any other person who normally resides with the applicant as a member of his/her family or any other person who might reasonably be expected to reside with the applicant.
 See section 2.2 for further information.